AppGuard Solo

 How AppGuard Solo Defeats Undetected Malware?

-AppGuard Solo is designed to protect your PC computer from cyberattacks that traditional security solutions fail to detect.
+AppGuard Solo is designed to protect your PC from cyberattacks that traditional security solutions may miss.
 Unlike antivirus software, which relies on malware signatures to detect threats, AppGuard Solo assumes that all unknown processes are potentially malicious.
-It blocks applications from launching unsafe, invasive actions in the Windows system space, preventing malware from ever running, even if it’s a new, unrecognizable, and harmful code strain.
+It blocks applications from launching unsafe, invasive actions in the Windows system space, preventing malware from ever running, even if it’s a new, unrecognizable, and harmful strain of code.

 Appguard®, State of the Art Cybersecurity